mpagels/mpagels/readme.md

 📱 Looking into react-native \
 ❓ Trying to understand the cryptocurrency IOTA and how to get involved with apps \
-👨‍💻 kindr.kram - An app to help you to keep track of the money your relatives have donated to your baby wish list
+👨‍💻 Working on kindr.kram - An app to help you to keep track of the money your relatives have donated to your baby wish list

 &nbsp;
 &nbsp;\